 To make sure you have a smooth experience, we offer an On-site Senior Associate Dean of Clinical Clerkships.
-Our clinical Deans have vast knowledge in clinical education.
-They are resources that are in place to help Trinity students get the most out of their clerkships,and to help prepare the students with the upcoming residency match process.
-Core clinical clerkships include; 12-weeks Internal Medicine, 12-weeks Surgery, 6-weeks Pediatrics, 6-weeks Obstetrics, and Gynecology, 6-weeks Family Medicine, and 6-weeks Psychiatry.
+Our clinical Deans have a vast knowledge of clinical education.
+They are resources that are in place to help Trinity students get the most out of their clerkships, and to help prepare the students for the upcoming residency match process.
+Core clinical clerkships include; 12-weeks of Internal Medicine, 12 weeks of Surgery, 6 weeks Pediatrics, 6-weeks Obstetrics, and Gynecology, 6 weeks of Family Medicine, and 6 weeks of Psychiatry.

 Trinity keeps you at one location for all of your clinical rotations.
 Once you’ve decided on which campus to complete your 48 weeks of rotations, you will stay in that area (Baltimore, Maryland, or Warner Robins, Georgia) for the duration of your clerkship.
 There are so many advantages of having this kind of stationary position during your rotations.
 You get to stay (live) in one location for the duration of your clinical rotations.
 You become a part of the medical community.
 In contrast, other programs have you moving, sometimes hundreds of miles (or more) every 6 to 12 weeks until you’ve completed 48 weeks of clinical rotations.
 Not Trinity.
 We’ve eliminated this exhaustive and stressful way of “doing it.”

-Trinity's progressive approach is a part of who we are.
-We've become a favorite choice for many up and coming doctors, for countless reasons.
-Trinity holds the highest level of accreditation CAAM-HP, maintains a small student to faculty ratio, and bolsters an impressive 86% match rate.
-Trinity also continues to offer a high-quality medical education that allows successful graduates to obtain residency or be licenced in all 50 states, Canada, India, and many other countries.
+Trinity’s progressive approach is a part of who we are.
+We’ve become a favorite choice for many up-and-coming doctors, for countless reasons.
+Trinity holds the highest level of accreditation CAAM-HP, maintains a small student-to-faculty ratio, and bolsters an impressive 86% match rate.
+Trinity also continues to offer a high-quality medical education that allows successful graduates to obtain residency or be licensed in all 50 states, Canada, India, and many other countries.

 Trinity School of Medicine provides students the opportunity to continue pursuing their dream of becoming a physician.
 Through rigorous academics, a supportive environment, world-class partnerships, and personal attention, we graduate, match, and deliver skilled, compassionate, and successful physicians throughout the world.